top of page

 Special thanks to our sponsors for supporting this year's Fungi Feastival

-Mumbulla Community Foundation, Bega Valley Shire Council, the Australian Government, the Tilba Area and Narooma Chambers of Commerce, Whale Coast Realty Narooma, Marshall & Tacheci Bermagui, Elders Realty Tathra, Aussie Mushroom Supplies, Catfish Creative, Collective Cultures, Gulaga Gold Truffles and Sugar Bush Creative.
-The Project also received grant funding from the Australian Government in partnership with the Foundation for Rural & Regional Renewal.
+Mumbulla Community Foundation, Eurobodalla Shire Council, Whale Coast Realty Narooma, Marshall & Tacheci Bermagui, Elders Realty Tathra, Far South Coast Landcare, Regional Circularity Cooperative, the Bega Group, LawrieCo, Aussie Mushroom Supplies, Catfish Creative, Collective Cultures, Gulaga Gold Truffles and Sugar Bush Creative.

-We would also like to thank Stephen Axford, Ben Smyth, Jeanette Robben, Allison Aitken, Andrew Larkin, Annette Kennewell, Ashley Smart, Cat Leach, Elisabeth Newfield, Fiona Kotvojs, Helen Lumb, Joanna Love, Josh Whitworth, Julie Marten, Neill Ross, Sadie O'Bryan, Chris Westoll, Alison Pouliot, Mr Bold and Sapphire Graphics for the use of their beautiful photographs on our site and social media.
+We would also like to thank Alison Pouliot, Stephen Axford, Sonia Grothe, Jeanette Robben, Allison Aitken, Andrew Larkin, Annette Kennewell, Ashley Smart, Ben Smyth, Cat Leach, Elisabeth Newfield, Fiona Kotvojs, Helen Lumb, Joanna Love, Josh Whitworth, Julie Marten, Neill Ross, Sadie O'Bryan, Chris Westoll, Mr Bold and Sapphire Graphics for the use of their beautiful photographs on our site and social media.

 Website Design by Sugar Bush Creative